-at every point of the patient's entry into the healthcare system.
-It means that the primary care physician and the specialist have common goals and incentives, and that they share the same information about the patient.
-It means that the home health agency, hospice, DME, physical therapy, reference laboratory and long-term care facility have a common vision and a seamless interface when dealing with the patient.
+- 1. Produces collaboration between every person participating in the care of a patient and the sharing of information on that patient at every point of the patient's entry into the healthcare system. - 2.
+Demonstrates that the primary care physician and the specialist have common goals and incentives, and that they share the same information about the patient. - 3.
+Provides that the home health agency, hospice, DME, physical therapy, reference laboratory and long-term care facility have a common vision and a seamless interface when dealing with the patient.

-The IDS model is realized when each member of the healthcare delivery team has access to the patient's record and when the patient's record is updated and available to other members of the team at and from every encounter with another IDS team member.
+The IDN model is realized when each member of the healthcare delivery team has access to the patient's record and when the patient's record is updated and available to other members of the team at and from every encounter with another IDN team member.
 Without this sharing of information, at best the patient's care will be segmented and inconsistent.